 Many of the best festivals and events are unique to the cities they're held in, and they often revolve around food, drink, music, and dancing.
 If you love live concerts, you can attend US events such as Bumbershoot in Seattle or the bluegrass festivals in West Virginia and Kentucky.
 Among the best international holidays for connecting with local culture is the Dia de los Muertos, or Day of the Dead, celebrated in Mexico, as well as US and Canadian cities with a strong Latino population.
 This day set aside to honor friends and family who have passed away includes traditional foods, masks and artwork, and often folklorico dancing.

 International athletic events are also extremely popular.
 If you're interested in sporting events in Europe, the Tour de France and its annual finish near the Arc de Triomphe in Paris is sure to be thrilling, as are professional soccer games in many countries.
-The Olympics are perennially popular, and the upcoming games in London and Sochi are sure to be a draw.
-The World Cup, to be held in South Africa in 2010 and Brazil in 2014, is the most popular sporting event in the world.
+The Olympics are perennially popular, as evidenced by the games in London and Sochi.
+The World Cup, held in South Africa in 2010 and Brazil in 2014, remains the most popular sporting event in the world.
 These events and others prove that whether you're interested in soccer, bluegrass, or fine cuisine, you're sure to find plenty of festivals around the world to celebrate your interests and the unique culture of your destination.